boyd109/boyd109.github.io/my-story/my-story.md

   </span>
 </figure>

-MHacks8
+## MHacks8

+I had a TON of pictures so here they are:
+<a href="{{site.baseurl}}/hackathons/mhacks8/>Link</a>

 This was my first experience outside of the country for a hackathon.
 It took place at Detroit, Michigan at the Masonic Temple.
-I walked in a bit rose eyed from Hack the North, and I was slightly disappointed.
+I walked in a bit rosey eyed from Hack the North, and I was slightly disappointed.
 The venue was a bit run down, but the interaction from people from University of Michigan and other universities was amazing.

 ## Future